anyeZHY/GEFF/README.md

 </p>

-We implement a stronger augmentation for datas, especially for the images of faces.
+We implement a **HEAVY** augmentation for datas, especially for the images of faces.
 Here's some examples:

 <p align="center">
   <img src="figs/simclr_tran.png", width="30%"/></br>
 	Data Augmentation
 </p>
 Run the following command to get our pre-trained model:

 ```shell